📞 Contact us: +34 950 214 423 ES EN

 How does CIESOL work?

-CIESOL’s functional structure is made up of a Coordination and Monitoring Committee, CCS, the highest decision-making and management body, a Management Team and a set of 6 Functional Units that bring together researchers from both institutions in different specific thematic areas.
-It should be noted that CIESOL has an External Evaluation Committee, CEE, with four members of recognised prestige and national and international impact, which annually assesses and supervises the scientific production of its different functional units as well as the development of the centre.
+CIESOL's functional structure is made up of a Coordination and Monitoring Committee, CCS, the highest decision-making and management body, a Management Team and a set of 7 Functional Units that bring together researchers from both institutions in different specific thematic areas.
+It should be noted that CIESOL has an Scientific Committee, with four members of recognised prestige and national and international impact, which annually assesses and supervises the scientific production of its different functional units as well as the development of the centre.
+There is also a Scientific Infrastructure and Management Unit, made up of technical specialists, which is responsible for the maintenance and operation of the centre's equipment.

 The Management Team consists of a director and a deputy director, belonging to UAL and PSA (and vice versa).
 Currently the director is José Luis Casas López from UAL and Sixto Malato Rodríguez from PSA is the deputy director.
 They are responsible for the allocation of spaces and resources to the different projects and working groups, the supervision of the technical staff, the maintenance of CIESOL and, in general, everything that affects the day-to-day running of the centre.